International Contingency Management

 The re-routing scenarios give detailed information on re-routing possibilities, including maps, infrastructure parameters and a capacity indication.
 They also inform about parking facilities for trains and about special conditions for operations.
 RFC Rhine-Alpine first published re-routing scenarios for its principal lines in December 2018, after a consultation with Railway Undertakings.
 An update was published in January 2020.

-The actual re-routing scenarios overview can be downloaded via the Publications section of this website.
+The actual re-routing scenarios overview can be downloaded here.

 We are looking forward to discussions with Railway Undertakings, Transport Ministries and other stakeholders to improve (the use of) capacity on the deviation routes.